1. Home

 FAQ

-To apply for this card, you must be between 21 and 65 years of age.
-This age criteria applies to both salaried and self-employed applicants at the time of application.
+You can apply if you are between 21 and 65 years of age.
+This eligibility applies to both salaried individuals and self-employed professionals.

-The bank requires a CRIF score of 750 or above for a successful application.
-Maintaining a healthy credit score is a key part of the eligibility criteria for the Ultimate card.
+The bank requires a CRIF score of 750 or above.
+Maintaining a strong credit history is essential to meet the bank's eligibility criteria for this premium card.

-The annual fee is ₹5,000 and is charged every year.
-This fee may be waived if you meet the bank’s specific spending conditions during the year.
+Yes, there is an annual fee of ₹5,000.
+While the bank notes this fee is charged every year, it may be waived if you meet specific spending conditions during the membership year.

-Yes, you will not earn rewards on fuel spends, cash advances, or financial charges.
-Additionally, EMI spends are excluded from earning reward points.
+You will not earn rewards on fuel spends, cash advances, and financial charges.
+Additionally, any transactions converted into EMIs are excluded from earning reward points.